Wagepoint

 Where is Wagepoint located?

-Wagepoint is based in Calgary, Canada.
+Wagepoint is based in Alberta, Canada.

 Is there a Wagepoint app?